Tips for Teaching Writers Workshop in Pre-K and Kindergarten

-What is Writing Workshop?
+What is a Writers Workshop?

 - Writing workshop is another of the key components in a balanced literacy program.